zattig/zattig/README.md

-👋 Hi, I’m Giulia<br/>
+👋 Hi, I’m Giulia

-📍 Currently based in London<br/>
+📍 Currently based in London

-💻 Front End web developer at Dr. Martens<br/>
+💻 Front End web developer at Dr. Martens

-👀 6+ years of experience working in the e-commerce world<br/>
+👀 6+ years of experience working in the e-commerce world

-🌱 I’m currently learning React, Angular, Typescript<br/>
+🌱 I’m currently learning React, Angular, Typescript

-💞️ UX focused, and always with an eye on site performance<br/>
+💞️ UX focused, and always with an eye on site performance

+You can find some of my other projects at <a href="https://gitlab.com/giuliazatti" target="_blank">https://gitlab.com/giuliazatti</a>

 <!---
 zattig/zattig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.